Ludonope/TequilAPI/index.md

 filter::Register<T> &get();
 ```

-This way, you can add a specific filter this way
+You can add a specific filter this way

 ```cpp
 core.get<filter::Type::Request>().add(...);